Veridise/veridise-docs/saas/guide/projects/project_viewer/task_summary.md

 ## Veridise Audit Tools

-On the right sidebar, the **Veridise Audit Tools** section provides access to all tools available in AuditHub and allows them to be executed against the selected source code.
+On the right sidebar, the **Veridise Audit Tools** section provides access to all tools available for your plan and your project definition, and allows them to be executed against the selected source code version.

 Tools can be selected in two ways:
 * By clicking the tool icons directly, or